LuckyEnough2Play/contact-app/PRD.md

 Home
 - Search field; results update as you type (fuzzy).
-- Drag handle between list and tag pane to resize the tag area.
-- Tap a tag to filter; long-press a tag to delete it (removes from all contacts).
+- Selected‑tag bar shows count and Clear; "Browse Tags" opens Tag Browser.
 - Tap a contact card to open Edit.
 - Top-right: Settings; Plus button to add new contact.

+Tag Browser (Full‑Screen)
+- Sticky header with search, sort (Count / A–Z), and selected summary with Clear.
+- Single virtualized list (sectioned): Selected, Relevant, All; sticky section headers.
+- Tap a tag to toggle; long‑press to delete globally (confirm dialog).
+- Persists last query and sort; closes back to Home with selection preserved.

 New/Edit Contact
 - Enter fields; tap “Set Birthday” to pick a date.